ibexa/documentation-developer/docs/trainings/a_training_topic/an_early_training/000_syllabus.md

 description: Training page template
 ---

-# The early training title: Requirements
+# The early training title

+## Syllabus

+In this training, you will learn to…

+Table of Content with estimated times?

+## Requirements

 This is what you need to know to set up your training environment.

-## Previous trainings
+### Previous trainings

-None.
+You can start this training right away.

 ### Ibexa DXP edition